-We are pleased to announce that a new grant fund is now open to bids from WALC members.
+We are pleased to announce that the grant fund is now open to bids from WALC members.

 The fund is limited to 20% of a project cost, and a maximum value of £8,000.